-The relationships between accumulated stormwater and plume area size (estimated on the basis of the optimal time lag, nLw555, and k) were analyzed in four regions (Table 3; Figure 4).
-Plume boundary nLw555 and accumulated stormwater k used to estimate the plume/rain relationship are given in Table 2, correlation coefficients are given in Table 3.
+The relationships between accumulated stormwater and plume area estimated on the basis of the optimal time lag, nLw555, and coefficient of persistence k were analyzed in four regions (Table 3; Fig. 4).
 The intercepts of all four linear equations were insignificantly different from zero.
-Zero intercept indicates that at zero rainstorm, the size of plume was negligible, i.e., no plume was detected by satellite.
+Zero intercept indicates that at zero rainstorm, the size of plume was negligible, i.e., no plume was detected from satellite.
 At the same time, the slopes of the linear equations were different, indicating that in different regions similar rainstorm magnitude resulted in different plume response.
-The most prominent response was observed in the Ventura region (1 cm of accumulated stormwater resulted in plume size ~130 km2).
-In the SM and SP regions, 1 cm of rainfall resulted in a plume size of 90 -94 km2.
-Notably, in the SM region, plumes were detected by an nLw555 of 0.8 mW cm-2 μ m-1 sr-1;
+The most prominent response was observed in the Ventura region (1 cm of accumulated stormwater resulted in plume size about 130 km).
+In Santa Monica Bay and San Pedro Shelf 1 cm of rainfall resulted in plume size 90-94 km (keeping in mind that in Santa Monica Bay plumes were detected by nLw555=0.8 vs. 1.3 mW cm $^{-2}$ $\mu m^{-1}$ sr $^{-1}$ over San Pedro Shelf).
+In Orange County/San Diego region the relationship was least prominent: about 52 km of plume size per 1 cm of rainfall.